Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

 The darkness has spread all over the world from unholy risings.
 It’s a bleak and hopeless world where every human being is bound to be eaten and become one of them.

-While this second installment in Resident Evil series isn’t spectacular by any means, it does the expected in befitting manner.
-The plot and setting is pretty much the same like the first entry of the franchise.
+While this second installment in Resident Evil series isn’t spectacular by any means, it does the expected in a befitting manner.
+The plot and setting are pretty much the same like the first entry of the franchise.
 Resident Evil: Apocalypse certainly falls short of expectations, but more than makes up for it with its gore and some bone-chilling visuals.

 The Crazies (2010)